guilhermehas/agda-linear-algebra/main.typ

 )

 = Introduction
-The main purpose of linear algebra in Agda is to solve a linear system of equations.
+The main purpose of linear algebra in Agda is to solve linear systems of equations.
 For example:
 $ x + y = 3 \
   x - y = 1 $
-After solving, the solutions will be $$ x = 2 $$ and $$ y = 1 $$.
+After solving, the solution will be $x = 2 and y = 1$.

 There are three cases for a solution of a system of equations.
-The most common is the previous one when each variable has one unique solution.
+The most common is the previous one when each variable has one unique value.
 The second case is when there is no solution for a system of equations.
 For example:
 $ x = 0 \
   x = 1 $
 It is impossible that $x$ has two different values.

-The last case is the unspecified system of equations.
+The last case is the under-specified system of equations.
 For example:
 $ x - y = 0 $ <same>
-In that case, the solution can be parametrized as:
+In that case, the set of all solutions can be expressed as:
 $ vec(x, y) = k dot vec(1, 1) $ <vecK>

+A solution $x = 1 and y = 1$ can be found when $k = 1$.

 In the library, after solving a linear system of equations, the function returns one of the three cases with the mathematical proof that it found a solution or not.
-In addition, in the case of an unspecified solution, the function returns proof that every solution can be found.
+In addition, in the case of an under-specified solution, the function returns proof that every solution can be found.
-From previous example @same, a solution $$ x = 1 and y = 1 $$ can be found when $$ k = 1  $$ in the equation @vecK.

 = Overview

 == Gaussian Elimination
-The library does the Gaussian elimination of the matrix to solve the linear system of equations.
+The linear system of equations is represented as a matrix, and the library uses a Gaussian elimination to find the solution in the matrix form.
 For example, from this system of equations:
+// TODO: show the first example
 $ x&     &= 1 \
   x& + y &= 3 $
 we have the matrix and the vector: